 One of the most requested gym maintenance services we provide is gym floor refinishing.
-After years of traffic and abuse, gym floors, gym logos and floor lines begin to wear, chip and fade.
+After years of traffic and abuse, gym floors, gym logos, and floor lines can wear, chip and fade.
 The amount of traffic your floor has seen will be an important factor in which type of gym floor refinishing you will most likely need.
-There are two gym floor refinishing options you can have done.
-If your floor is merely losing it’s shine and could stand to be brightened up a little, you would be a great candidate for Option #1. which is to have your floors screened and recoated.
-If your floor is severely worn with scratches, chipped lines and logos, then Option #2.,which is a gym floor refinishing, may be in order.
-To better understand the difference between a simple screen and recoating and a full refinish job, please see the following explanations:

-To better understand the screening an recoating process, it helps to first know the process used in installing a gym floor.
+To better understand the screening an recoating process, it it important to know the process used in installing a gym floor.
 After your wooden gym floor has been installed and sanded, two layers of polyurethane will then be applied.
 After the two layers of polyurethane are laid down, the lines and logos are then applied.
 After lines and logos, then two final layers of polyurethane are applied.
 The finished product is a thing of beauty, assuming it was done professionally.
 Athletes will sweat and perspiration and body oils will eventually find they way to your floors.
-Within the next year, the gym floor will begin to become dull and lose it’s original luster.
+Within the next year, the gym floor will begin to become dull and lose its original luster.
 The first option to help your floors look like new is to screen and recoat the floors.
-This is done with a walk behind buffing machine, however a standard buffing wheel is not used.
-Instead, we use a very fine screen to lightly and gently scuff up the remaining polyurethane and then reapply new and fresh layers of polyurethane.
+This is done with a walk behind buffing machine.
+We use a very fine screen to lightly and gently scuff up the remaining polyurethane and then reapply new and fresh layers of polyurethane.
 This is the least costly of the two procedures and can generally be done in 1 to 2 days.